-Interest rate risk is the risk that future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group was not exposed to fluctuating market interest rates on its debt as there was a fixed interest rate on the debenture prior to its full conversion in the current period.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Group is not exposed to fluctuating market interest rates on its debt as there is a fixed interest rate on the convertible debenture.